-Over the past 20 years we have strategically addressed needs in Boarding - Rogers House (1999), Allard House (2006), Hope House (2015), Art & Mary Jane Crooks (Dining) Hall (2010), and the Maeda Health Centre (2002) - the Arts, T. Gil Bunch Centre for Performing Arts (2003) and the Centre for Arts & Humanities (2012), and most recently Athletics the Eldon & Anne Foote Athletic Centre (2018).
-This next phase of our campus renewal aligns with our focus on providing the best possible learning experience for our students by resourcing our Academic programs.
+Over the past 20 years, we have strategically addressed needs in boarding—Rogers House (1999), the Maeda Health Centre (2002), Allard House (2006), Art & Mary Jane Crooks (Dining) Hall (2010), Hope House (2015); the arts—T. Gil Bunch Centre for Performing Arts (2003) and the Centre for Arts & Humanities (2012); and, most recently, athletics—the Eldon & Anne Foote Athletic Centre (2018).
+This next phase of our campus renewal aligns with our focus on providing the best possible learning experience for our students by resourcing our academics programs.

 In our programming we continue to develop and value:

 Breadth AND Depth;

 Inclusion AND Excellence; and,